enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 hydro/MHD methods.
 The infrastructure was used to implement other the VL + CT MHD solver.

-*Note: Currently, barotropic equations of state, compatibility with Grackle, and the dual energy formalism are not yet implemented within the infrastucture.
+*Note: Currently, barotropic equations of state and compatibility with Grackle are not yet implemented within the infrastucture.
 However they are mentioned throughout this guide and slots have been explicitly left open for them to be implemented within the framework.
 Additionally note that while passively advected scalars are mostly supported, there is not yet support for renomralizing the specific values of multiple passively advected scalars to have a sum of 1.*

 *Note: Currently brief summaries of the interfaces of each of the objects are provided below.
 More detailed descriptions are provided